PaasmerIoT/cloud-SDK-IOS/README.md

 ## Installation

-The iOS-cloud-SDK is a cocoapod.
+The cloud-SDK-iOS is a cocoapod.
 Create a `Podfile` if you do not already have one.
 Information on installing cocoapods and creating a Podfile can be found at [Cocoapods.org](http://cocoapods.org/).

 - Run `sudo gem install cocoapods` from the command line to install cocoapods.
 - Run `pod init` to create a Podfile.